selaere/boil/doc/perplexed_face.md

 now, if only we had some way to apply a binary operator over a list. oh wait that's reduce `/`

 ```
-1 2 3 , +/ ..
+1 2 3 ,+/ ..
 6
-f g h , :/ .. same as f g: h:
+f g h ,:/ .. same as f g: h:
 5  1+ !
-2+ 2%* , :/   .. { 1 1+1/2 2 2+1/2 3 3+1/2 }
+2+ 2%* ,:/   .. { 1 1+1/2 2 2+1/2 3 3+1/2 }
 ```

 forth fans in the audience are drooling right now.

-i call this guy "perplexed face". he encompasses all feelings of "meh"ness. "meh" because, like, this is really cool, but do i really have to type ` , :/`? like that's ehhhhh like it makes sense but i dont _love_ it
+i call this guy "perplexed face". he encompasses all feelings of "meh"ness. "meh" because, like, this is really cool, but do i really have to type ` ,:/`? like that's ehhhhh like it makes sense but i dont _love_ it

+know that it's perfectly fine to use lambdas! `x. x a b c` is probably easier to understand (though a bit more annoying if you have to apply something to the whole function), and if all your functions are precedence 0, `x.x!+'` is shorter than `!+', :/` or `! +: ::`

 another thing perplexie is good at is "indexing at depth". say we use `2 3 4 ,!` as a list:
 ```